samirayahayaibrahim/Start-up/README.old.md

 ##key REACT Component structure##

-here are some basic key structure of the  structure

--1st section which contain the header and navigation section
+here are some basic key structure of the  structure -1st section which contain Navigation

--2nd section Banner(which contain header and background images).
+-2nd section which contain homepage

--3rd section is the section about the website(why choose us section)

--4th section is the page Special offer section(which contain header,images and paragraphs.)

--5th section is Reviews and Recent posts section also contain sub-header,images,and paragraph.
+-3rd section portfolio.

--6th section is Footer section which is the last section contain header,images and paragraph.
+-4th section which contain footer

 ##license##